kagan-py-dev/pandas-user-persona-analysis/README.md

 ## Analysis Highlights
 - Average spending by country
 - Average age by device type
-- User counts by gender and by country-gender combinations
+- User counts by gender
+- User distribution by country and gender
 - Spending statistics by age and age groups
-- Identification of the age with the highest average spending
+- Identification of the age group with the highest average spending

 ## Project Structure

+## Outputs
+- Cleaned dataset: `data/cleaned_persona3.csv`
+- Analysis summary: `outputs/summary.xlsx` (multi-sheet Excel file)

+## Tools Used
+- Python
+- Pandas

+## Notes
+Analysis questions are defined in `questions.md`.
+Answers and insights are provided through the analysis code in `analysis.py` and the exported Excel summary file.